linuxlawson/bashin/README.md

 to be placed in .bashrc file

-current password = pencil (change accordingly)
+Current password = pencil (change to whatever).
-comment out username/greeting if not needed
+Comment out username/greeting if not needed/wanted.

 ==============================================